ReactQuantum/ReactQuantum/README.md

 The beauty is in the heat map: Nodes will change color depending on the component's rendering speed, making it easy to pinpoint possible bottlenecks at a glance. :fire:</p>

 <h2>How To Get It</h2>
 <p>Quantum will soon be available as an extension through the Google Chrome Web Store!
 In the meantime, local setup instructions are as follows:</p>

+**NOTE: React Quantum works best for React v16+ local projects in development environments.**

 1. `$ git clone https://github.com/ReactQuantum/ReactQuantum.git`